pfroud/bike-prices/README.md

-# Bicycle cost infographic generator
+# Bicycle price infographic generator

-Reads plaintext bicycle cost information and generates a PDF showing cost range and distribution.
+Generates a PDF showing range and distribution for bicycle prices.

 All the prices are from the 2015 model year and are now outdated.